-Enter an External URL page
+Image: Enter an External URL page

-Note.
-Query URL and component URL have a certain format for key list values in the URL.
-However, external URL has no key mapping widget because external URL is free-format URL.
+This example illustrates the fields and controls on the Enter an External URL page.
+Definitions for the fields and controls appear following the example.

+Enter an External UR L

+Help

+Portal Name: EMPLO DYEE Q

+Node Name: QE_LC CAL Q Use psc

+URL: http://w ww.yahoo.com

+Select Field Map Colum ns

+Select Query Columns Find First 🚺 1-6 of 6 🚺

+Selection Flag Unique Field Name Or By der

+A.EMPLID

+A.EFFDT

+A.QE_EMPLOYEE_NAME i i

+A.QE_SOC_SEC_NBR

+A.QE_JOBCODE

+A.DEPTID

+Map URL to Query Col Find First 🚺 1-5 of 5 🚺 Last

+Selection Flag Unique Field Name A.EFFDT

+A.QE_EMPLOYEE_NA ME

+A.QE_SOC_SEC_NBR

+A.QE_JOBCODE

+A.DEPTID

+ок Cancel
-Optionally, enter or select a portal that is used to build drilling URLs at the report runtime.

-Note.
-If the Portal Name field has no value, PeopleSoft Query uses the value %PORTAL to form a drilling URL at the report runtime.

-Optionally, enter or select a node that is used to build drilling URLs at the report runtime.
+widget because external URL is free-format URL.
+Portal Name Optionally, enter or select a portal that is used to build drilling URLs at the report runtime.
+Note: If the Portal Name field has no value, PeopleSoft Query uses the value %PORTAL to form a drilling URL at the report runtime.
+Node Name Optionally, enter or select a node that is used to build drilling URLs at the report runtime.
 If the Node Name field has no value, PeopleSoft Query uses the value %NODE to form a drilling URL at the report runtime.

-Used to define the content type that is used to build drilling URLs.

-- Deselect this option to use the portal service (psp) type.
-By default, this option is deselected. - Select this option to use the content servlet (psc) type.
+Use psc (content servlet) Used to define the content type that is used to build drilling URLs. • Deselect this option to use the portal service (psp) type.
+By default, this option is deselected. • Select this option to use the content servlet (psc) type.
+URL Enter the value of the external URL.
+Note: There is no format restriction.
+Select Field Click to display the Select Query Column section.
+Map Columns After you enter URL value, click this button to display the Map URL to Query Columns section.
+Note: This step is required for the drilling URLs to be available in the query results page.

-URL

-Enter the value of the external URL.

-Note.
-There is no format restriction.

-Click to display the Select Query Column section.

-See Chapter 3, "Defining Selection Criteria," Selecting Query Columns for Existing Drilling URLs, page 76.

-After you enter URL value, click this button to display the Map URL to Query Columns section.

-Note.
-This step is required for the drilling URLs to be available in the query results page.

 You can define multiple drilling URLs in a query, but each query result column can only bind with one URL.
 When you click the Map Column button, only those fields that have no bond with any URL appear in the Map URL to Query Columns section.
 If all query columns have bonds with other tracking URLs, then a message appears saying "All columns have already been mapped to other drilling URLs."

-Select query result columns to form fieldname and value pairs and to define the order of the appended value pair in the URL.
+Select Query Column Select query result columns to form fieldname and value pairs and to define the order of the appended value pair in the URL.

-See Chapter 3, "Defining Selection Criteria," Processing Existing Drilling URLs at Runtime, page 77.

 Map URL to Query Columns The Map URL to Query Columns section is available only after you define the component values and click the Map Columns button.

-Note.
-This step is required for the drilling URLs to be available in query results page.
+Note: This step is required for the drilling URLs to be available in query results page.
 Use the Map Columns button for binding source query result column fields with a Drilling URL.
-You must map URL to guery result columns in order for the drilling URLs to be available as links in column fields of source query results.
+You must map URL to query result columns in order for the drilling URLs to be available as links in column fields of source query results.
 You can define column mapping by selecting an appropriate check box in this Map URL to Query Columns section.